lobopraveen/gists/README.md

 ## gists
 ### A collection of gists - common utilities

+I may have blogged additional details about some of these gists which you find on my [website](https://praveenlobo.com/blog/).
+There is a [basic search](https://praveenlobo.com/search/) functionality available on the site; you may also use [Google's site search](https://www.google.com/search?q=site%3Ahttps%3A%2F%2Fpraveenlobo.com)

 #### License:
 Everything in this repo that I authored uses the same license as this repo itself - MIT.
 If any item in this repo is not my original work, please refer to the original license.
 I will try to provide links back to the original source wherever possible.
 Remind me!